jupyter/notebook/docs/source/notebook.rst

 * Safari
 * Firefox

-The is mainly due to the notebook's usage of WebSockets and the flexible box model.

-The following browsers are unsupported:
+Principally due to the notebook's usage of WebSockets and the flexible box model, the following browsers are unsupported:

 * Safari < 5
 * Firefox < 6